AT&T Stadium: WrestleMania

 AT&T Stadium hosted WWE's WrestleMania 32 on April 3, 2016.
 It was the third WrestleMania to be hosted in Texas.
 The area also hosted activities throughout the region for the week-long celebration leading up to WrestleMania itself.
 101,763 people attended the event breaking the previous WrestleMania attendance record set at WrestleMania III.

 On April 2 and 3, 2022, the stadium hosted WrestleMania 38.
+131,372 people attended the two night event.

 Supercross

-AT&T Stadium has hosted a round of the AMA Supercross Championship since 2010, replacing Texas Stadium which had been host since 1975.
+AT&T Stadium has hosted a round of the AMA Supercross Championship since 2010, replacing Texas Stadium, which had been host since 1975.

+Ice Hockey

+AT&T Stadium is set to host the 2027 NHL Stadium Series between the Dallas Stars and an opponent to be announced at a later date.
+The game is scheduled for February 20, 2027.